Rise in children’s identities being sold on the dark web

 "Does a child have the authority to accept all of the terms of and conditions of an organisation like Facebook or Snapchat?
 Our legal team does not believe that this is so," he added.

-"I'm such as Facebook or whomever has a work around but kids are signing up and accepting the terms of having their personally-identifiable information being shared without understanding the consequences."
+"I'm sure Facebook or whomever has a work around but kids are signing up and accepting the terms of having their personally-identifiable information being shared without understanding the consequences."

 Follow CIO Australia on Twitter and Like us on Facebook… Twitter: @CIO_Australia, Facebook: CIO Australia, or take part in the CIO conversation on LinkedIn: CIO Australia